 - Now, with the stuff you have left, ask yourself, What could I do that would make this problem easier on me to keep uncluttered?

 Make sure whatever strategies you implement are only one step as much as possible (so use a laundry hamper without a top, because having to open the lid adds an unnecessary step that lessens the likelihood of consistently using it).
+To keep your ADHD home organization working for you, this piece of advice cannot be overstated.

 ⏩ Scrubbing Bubbles Automatic Shower Cleaner can help take the (sometimes disgusting) bore out of keeping your tub from looking like a green swamp.